 Advisory Council

-NSA’s leadership is comprised of 60 Advisory Council members.
-A majority of the Advisory Council and staff have professional or personal connections with the Obama administration.[6]
+NSA’s leadership was comprised of 60 Advisory Council members.
+A majority of the Advisory Council and staff had professional or personal connections with the Obama administration.6

-Some notable NSA advisory members include Rosa Brooks, a foreign policy writer and former counselor of defense who also sits on board of U.S. Programs for George Soros’s Open Society Foundations; John Bisognano, who served as an NSA senior advisor and former Obama campaign staffer who also works as outreach director for the National Democratic Redistricting Committee; and Nicholas Burns, formerly Under Secretary of State for Political Affairs and currently a professor who teaches International Relations at Harvard’s Kennedy School of Government.
+Some notable NSA advisory members included Rosa Brooks, a foreign policy writer and former counselor of defense who also sat on the board of U.S. Programs for George Soros’s Open Society Foundations; John Bisognano, who served as an NSA senior advisor and former Obama campaign staffer who also worked as outreach director for the National Democratic Redistricting Committee; and Nicholas Burns, formerly Under Secretary of State for Political Affairs and professor who teaches International Relations at Harvard’s Kennedy School of Government.

 Lobbying